oracle-livelabs/developer/python-and-database-scripting/intro/intro.md

 In this workshop, you will:

-- Generate SSH Keys
+- Setup an Oracle Autonomous Database Instance (Always Free)
-- Setup compute instance
+- Configure the environment to use python-oracledb driver
 - Use Python and the Oracle Database and do Python Programming

 ### Prerequisites